CMS-LUMI-POG/PileupTools/README.md

 The `Results2017UL/` and `Results2018UL/` contain the results for the generation of the 2017 and 2018 UL scenarios and some more specific documentation on the details of the process.

-### Tools for older pileup scenarios
+### Tools for other pileup scenarios

+* `makeFlatRun3Scenario.py`: This makes the initial Run 3 scenario using a flat distribution of pileup from 55 to 75.

-* `smearPileupSummer2018.py`: This takes the 2018 pileup scenario using the extrapolation from the current (as of June 2018) data from Andrea and applies a smearing to get a final distribution.
+* `smearPileupSummer2018.py`: This script was used for making the mid-2018 pileup scenario.
+It works by using the extrapolation from the data through June 2018 from Andrea and applying a smearing to get a final distribution.

-* `make2018PileupScenario.py`: A script for making the preliminary 2018 pileup scenario.
+* `make2018PileupScenario.py`: This script was used for making the preliminary 2018 pileup scenario.
 This takes the 2017 data and "un-levels" it in order to get an estimation of the 2018 pileup.

 ### Other tools